Actively Recruiting

 - History of musculoskeletal disorders significantly affecting limb movement

-- Other significant neurological disorders affecting participation or performance
+- Other significant neurological disorders affecting study participation

 - Untreated sleep-disordered breathing